Colorectal Cancer Registry

 Oregon Colorectal Cancer Registry (OCCR)

-The Oregon Colorectal Cancer Registry (OCCR) is a large collection of information on colorectal cancer from patients and families across the United States.
-This database continues growing as new patient information is included.
+The Oregon Colorectal Cancer Registry (OCCR) is an extensive, private library of colon cancer data collected from individuals and families across the United States.
+The registry is a dynamic resource that continues to grow as new patients are enrolled.

 How does the OCCR work?